vegaprotocol/specs/specs/0045-data-sourcing.md

 }
 ```

-Empty value, trigger only, i.e. trigger trading treminated at a date/time for futures:
+Empty value, trigger only, i.e. trigger trading terminated at a date/time for futures:
 ```
 on: { timestamp: '2021-01-31T23:59:59Z', data: Empty }
 ```